Mohamedasiq321/JUST-AI/README.md

 Built as a CLI feature; can be integrated into the UI in future updates.

 Technology Stack:
-Python 3.10
+Python 3.10,
-Streamlit (for the user interface)
+Streamlit (for the user interface),
-HuggingFace Transformers (for text classification) OpenCV and PIL (for image/video processing)
+HuggingFace Transformers (for text classification), OpenCV and PIL (for image/video processing),
-Tesseract OCR (for text extraction)
+Tesseract OCR (for text extraction),
-Git LFS (for handling large model files)
+Git LFS (for handling large model files).